The month-end close is the month-end close process accountants follow to review, reconcile, and finalize financial records at the end of each month.

 2. Reconcile Accounts

-For bigger companies, intercompany reconciliation is key too, subsidiary accounts have to align with parent company records to keep consolidated financials accurate.
+For larger organizations, intercompany reconciliation is also a key part of the month-end close checklist, ensuring subsidiary accounts align with parent-company records and consolidated financials remain accurate.

 4. Adjust Journal Entries